 Pro Tip

 You can conveniently buy Lisbon’s best edible souvenir at the Lisbon airport.
-Pastelaria Versailles has shops in Terminal 1 while Confeiteria Nacional has a shop in Terminal 2.
+Aloma and Pastelaria Versailles both have shops in Terminal 1 while Confeiteria Nacional has a shop in Terminal 2.
 You can also buy Pastel de Nata six packs in the airport’s duty-free shop.

 You’re missing out if you’ve never eaten a Pastel de Nata.
 This omission is reason enough to get on a plane to Lisbon.